-Retiree and spouse contribution rates as of May 31, 2022 and 2021 are as follows:
+Retiree and spouse contribution rates as of May 31, 2021 and 2020 are as follows:

-- Management and supervisory union employees who retired prior to July 1, 1998, and union employees who retired prior to October 1, 1997 the retiree/spouse contributes the full cost of coverage less the Commission's monthly subsidy of \$19.28 once the retiree reaches age 65. - Management and supervisory union employees who retired on July 1, 1998 or later - the retiree/spouse has no contribution once the retiree reaches age 65.
+- Management and supervisory union employees who retired prior to July 1, 1998, and union employees who retired prior to October 1, 1997 the retiree/spouse contributes the full cost of coverage less the Commission's monthly subsidy of \$19.28 once the retiree reaches age 65. - Management and supervisory union employees who retired between July 1, 1998 and February 28, 2016 - the retiree/spouse receives fully paid coverage. - Union employees who retired on October 1, 1997 or later the retiree/spouse contributes the full cost of coverage less the Commission's monthly subsidy of \$73.50 when the retiree or spouse reaches age 65. - Prior to May 20, 2020, management and supervisory union employees who retired on or after March 1, 2016, and Local 250 and 77 employees who retired after February 1, 2016, as well as Local 30 professionals who retired after January 1, 2014, were required to participate in a wellness program or contribute 5% of the premium if less than age 65.
+This program was discontinued effective May 20, 2020.

-A Component Unit of the Commonwealth of Pennsylvania Notes to the Financial Statements Years Ended May 31, 2023 and 2022
+A Component Unit of the Commonwealth of Pennsylvania Notes to the Financial Statements Years Ended May 31, 2022 and 2021